 - Be sure to take a jacket or sweatshirt especially if you are cold natured.
 Even in the summer it gets a little chilly at night.

 - My last tip is to explore the area surrounding Linville Falls!
 My husband and I took a drive one night to see what else was in the area and stumbled on a few off the beaten path hiking trails that looked awesome.
 It was already dusk though, so we didn’t have time to check them out.

 If you need help with planning what to do on your trip then read my itinerary below for the trip that my husband and I took with my parents!

 We started Memorial Day Weekend of 2019 leaving work a little early on Friday headed to the Linville Falls Lodge & Cottages.
 I did a lot of research on where to stay and these rooms were reasonably priced and less than a mile from the trail heads.

 The lodge looks like one of those old-timey motels, but the grounds are so well-kept that it reminds me of one of those little cottages made of rock that you see in a movie set in England.
 Spring flowers were in full bloom so it was an adorable place to stay and the staff was so friendly.

-Once we got checked in, we headed to Mountain View which is a restaurant down in Little Switzerland, about 20 minutes away from the Lodge.
+Once we got checked in, we headed to Mountain View (now closed) which is a restaurant down in Little Switzerland, about 20 minutes away from the Lodge.
 The outside doesn’t look like much, but once you go inside and see the view off the deck you realize why it’s so crowded.